 Selecting a secondary school should also be based on the needs of your child.
 This is especially if your child has mild special needs such as Dyslexia or Autism Spectrum Disorder.
 You should look out for schools that have such facilities or personnel trained to deal with special needs.

-Selecting Secondary Schools: other factors
+Selecting Secondary Schools: Other Factors

 Finally, we are going to discuss about the Integrated Programme (IP).
 The reason we left it so late is because not everyone qualifies for it.
 This programme allows students to skip their ‘O’ levels and proceed directly to their ‘A’ levels (or an International Baccalaureate or a Diploma from NUS).
 If your child qualifies for it, please do not think twice and go for it.
 The fact that ‘O’ levels is skipped is really a big advantage.
-The drilling and revision work to prepare for the ‘O’ levels really allows for less learning and more stress.
+The drilling and revision work to prepare for the ‘O’ levels allows for less learning and more stress.
 Then they enter junior college and within one year, find themselves preparing again for another major examination.

 Perhaps we can view selecting a secondary school like how we select a job.
 We always match our jobs with our qualifications – just like how our children select a secondary school based on their PSLE score.
 We select it based on our own personal interests and strengths.
 Sometimes we are willing to travel just so that we work in the best company we deserve to be in.
 If we take our children’s welfare and interests in consideration, we can help our children select the most suitable secondary school.